Skip to Content

 A container of grated parmesan cheese will also be just fine for up to three or four days.

-34. Macaroni and cheese
+34. Macaroni And Cheese

 Boil water for the pasta, then use the powdered cheese, powdered milk, and water to complete the dish.
 Use a bit of butter if you brought some along.

-35. Classic baked beans
+35. Classic Baked Beans

 We’ve all had a can of baked beans heated over the flames.
 Continue the camping tradition and heat up beans for a quick meal.
-Add some nachos on the side for even more flavor and to make a more filling meal.
+Add some nachos on the side for even more flavor and to make it a more filling meal.

-36. Packaged rice and a Mexican meal
+36. Packaged Rice and a Mexican Meal

-37. Canned chili and garlic bread
+37. Canned Chili and Garlic Bread

-Open a couple cans of chili and heat over the fire or over the grill.
-While the chili is heating make toasted garlic bread using a bit of garlic salt mixed with olive oil – just spread over the bread and toast.
+Open a couple of cans of chili and heat over the fire or over the grill.
+While the chili is heating, make toasted garlic bread using a bit of garlic salt mixed with olive oil.
+Spread over bread and toast.
+Grated cheddar on top of the chili is filling and satisfying on cooler nights.

-38. Canned beef stew
+38. Canned Beef Stew

-39. Herbs and spices
+39. Herbs and Spices

-Just because you’re camping doesn’t mean you want to eat bland food.
+Just because you’re camping doesn’t mean you want to eat bland food!

 Keep an assortment of herbs and spices in a sealed container.
 Then just pull them out when you want to add a bit of flavor and spice to your campfire meals.

 Camping Snacks

-It seems everyone builds up an appetite when they’re camping.
+Everyone builds up an appetite when they’re camping.
 Have lots of snacks available to soothe those grumbly tummies.

 40. Popcorn